Bacio Divino Cellars - Janzen

 One of California's most celebrated wine producers

-Sometime in the mid to late 1980’s, Janzen and his family were introduced to Napa Valley.
-Napa compared favorably to the bucolic French countryside the Janzens loved and the decision was made to move to Napa.
-Janzen was soon introduced to Caymus Vineyards’ owner Chuck Wagner, and a marvelous friendship quickly ensued.
-“I was invited to be able to take part in the 1988 harvest at Caymus,” explained Janzen, “but, I must say it was absolutely the hardest work I had ever experienced.
-I had been around a number of harvests in France, but actually working one made it all come together.”
+“I was invited to be able to take part in the 1988 harvest at Caymus,” explained Janzen, “but, I must say, it was absolutely the hardest work I had ever experienced.
+I had been around a number of harvests in France, but actually working on made it all come together.”

-Janzen credits Wagner and his late father Charlie Wagner with providing him in 1994 with the opportunity to establish himself in the wine industry.
-Wagner offered Janzen a job in helping to launch Caymus’ international marketing and reputation.
-Jansen quickly agreed and spent the next eleven years in Caymus’ employ.
-About a year into the working relationship, Chuck Wagner asked Janzen what he wanted to do with his life.
-When Janzen implied he wanted to start a winery, Chuck Wagner was eager to help his friend as long as the new entity didn’t compete directly with Caymus.
+Janzen credits Wagner and his late father Charlie Wagner with providing him in 1994 the opportunity to establish him in the wine industry.
+Wagner offered Janzen a job in helping to launch Caymus’ international marketing reputation.
+Janzen quickly agreed and spent the next eleven years in Caymus’ employ.

 It is an honor to have our 2015 Lucie Dutton Ranch Chardonnay selected for the Platinum Wine Club.